ihmccreery/ihmccreery.github.io/_posts/2014-09-05-on-funemployment-and-my-next-job.md

 - **My next job will be a highly technical, but balanced, gig in data science for policy.**  The field of data science has recently been dominated by models that predict well and don't do a whole lot else.
 I'm looking forward to pushing toward more interpretability, which is the primary concern for policy makers.
-My work with the Chicago Alliance to End Homelelssness focused solely on data science for policy, and techniques to tell coherent, useful, and accurate stories are hard to come by.
-We need them, though, if we're going to start making data talk for good and not just for profit.
+My work with the Chicago Alliance to End Homelelssness focused solely on data science for policy, but I found that techniques to tell coherent, useful, and accurate stories are hard to come by.
+We need those techniques, though, if we're going to start making data talk for good and not just for profit.
 I'll be in a place where I get to do some hard technical work, building models and wrestling with data, but where I also get to deliver stories from that data, and do other writing.
 - **I'll feel like the dumbest person in my next team.**  If I learned one thing this summer, it's how much I still have to learn about data science, (and statistics in particular).
 I have a strong background in theoretical computer science and math, and a reasonable background in systems and software engineering.
 But the field of data